Sajedehra/Large_team_openalex_coordination/notes.md

 Sep 29:

 - I just found out there are more non-articles in the data through reading the randomly selected papers for qualitative part of the project.
-I will add "Day-by Day" to the keywords for cleaning the data, and ask supervisors for what to do with the cases (there are some non-psychology in the data as well)
+I will add "Day-by Day" to the keywords for cleaning the data, and ask supervisors for what to do with the cases (there are some non-psychology in the data as well).
+I also found an oral presentation that is classified as article: https://openalex.org/works/W2150114669